cyrusimap/cyrus-imapd/docsrc/imap/download/installation/http/caldav.rst

 This module is designed to use the IANA Time Zone Database data (a.k.a.
 Olson Database) converted to the iCalendar format.

-Cyrus uses a modified `vzic <https://github.com/libical/vzic>`_ to convert IANA formatted data into iCalendar format.
-There is more information on Cyrus vzic in ``tools/vzic/README``.
+We provide a modified `vzic <https://github.com/libical/vzic>`_ to convert IANA formatted data into iCalendar format, in the `cyrus-timezones package
+<https://github.com/cyrusimap/cyrus-timezones>`_ to make the following steps
+easier.

-The steps to populate the Cyrus ``zoneinfo/`` directory are:
+The steps to populate the ``zoneinfo_dir`` directory are:

-1. Build the local "vzic" utility located in the ``tools/vzic/`` subdirectory of the Cyrus source code.
-Run make in the tools/vzic/ subdirectory to build.
+1. Acquire and build your choice of ``vzic`` tool.

 2. Download the latest version of the
    `Time Zone Database data from IANA <http://www.iana.org/time-zones>`_.
 Note